Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Fredholmness of second variation

 This form essentially corresponds to the formula formally studied in \cite[Sec.
 3.1]{MR2053570}.
 In particular, the map $L$ is associated with the Hessian of $G$ by

 The Fredholmness of $L$ will be crucial in the derivation of \L ojasiewicz-Simon inequality.
-Regardless of the derivation of $L$, we may view $L$ \eqref{characterize_L} as a map defined on $\mathring{W}^{2,\gamma}$ for $\gamma\in(1, \infty)$, (see Lemma \ref{Hessian}).
-We prove the following:
+Regardless of the derivation of $L$, we may view $L$ \eqref{eq-L} as a bounded linear map between $\mathring{W}^{2,\gamma}$ and $\mathring{L}^\gamma$ for $\gamma\in(1, p]$, (see Lemma \ref{Hessian}).
+Moreover, we prove the following: